benj-lazaro/100-days-of-code-python-pro-bootcamp/day-33/readme.md

 The ISS Overhead app will:
 * Access the ISS (International Space Station) Current Location API (http://api.open-notify.org/iss-now.json)
 * Requests for the current (real-time) latitude & longitude information of the ISS in JSON format
+* Sends an email when the ISS is within the user's current location and at nighttime

 The Kanye West Quotes Generator app will:
 * Access the Kanye Rest API (https://api.kanye.rest) API